 One of the most beautiful spots in Madrid to watch the sun set

 Cordoba is best explored on foot.
-The details of its buildings and streets are something to be lived rather that just seen.
-And of course you must not leave the city before indulging in a tapas meal; a manifestation of flavors that somehow adds more substantial value to you vacation. or maybe that’s just how much i love Spanish food!
+The details of its buildings and streets are something to be closely experiences and admired.
+You must not leave the city before indulging in an elaborate tapas meal, a manifestation of flavors that somehow adds more substantial value to you vacation. or maybe that’s just how much i love Spanish food!

 If there is any good that will come from the early morning long wait outside the doors of Alhambra Palace in Granada before they actually let you in; it should be that it gives you enough time to marvel at this glorious view of Albaicin.

-The port of Mogan in Grand Cnaraia has a very Spanish spirit to it.
-Even though the area is bustling with tourists from all over the world, it didn’t fail in showing me its local hospitality manners.
-On this particular day we ate our lunch at a sea side restaurant that keeps the fish alive in a net hanging from the side of a boat in the port.
+The port of Mogan in Grand Cnaraia has a very southern Spanish spirit.
+Even though the area is normally buzzing with tourists, it didn’t fail to me its local hospitality manners.
+We ate our lunch at a seaside restaurant that kept the fish alive in a net hanging from the side of a boat in the port.
 Once you have selected your fish all you have to do is tell the chef how you want it done.
-That was literally all I had to ask for; my salad, drink, dessert and coffee were all on the house, compliments of the chef for “pretty lady” 🙂
+That was literally all I had to ask for, my salad, drink, dessert and coffee followed on the house compliments of the chef for “pretty lady” 🙂